LordBreakerX/2D_DayNightSystem/README.md

-# Disclaimer
-* The day and night system will not work with the built-in Render Pipeline
-* The day and night system has only been tested on an Universal Render Pipeline (URP) unity project
-* Can only be used within the unity game engine
+# 2D Day and Night System

+A system that similates an day and night cycle.
+Look in the demo scene to see how to setup and use the system.